LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: Acknowledgments

 \section{Acknowledgments}

-We thank Matthew Ho, Lun-Jun Liu, Rachel Somerville, and Xiaosheng Zhao for helpful discussions.
+We thank the anonymous reviewer for constructive criticism and suggestions for improvements, as well as Matthew Ho, Lun-Jun Liu, Rachel Somerville, and Xiaosheng Zhao for helpful discussions.
 GS and TN were supported by a CIERA Postdoctoral Fellowship.
 CAFG was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 21-ATP21-0036 and 23-ATP23-0008; and by STScI through grant JWST-AR-03252.001-A. GS, TN, CAFG, and TS gratefully acknowledge the support of the NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513.
 TS was supported by NSF through grant AST-2510183 and by NASA through grants 22-ROMAN22-0055 and 22-ROMAN22-0013.
 BRS is supported by the LSST Discovery Alliance Data Science Fellowship Program, which is funded by LSST-DA, the Brinson Foundation, the WoodNext Foundation, and the Research Corporation for Science Advancement Foundation.
 TCC acknowledges support by NASA ROSES grant 21-ADAP21-0122.
 Part of this work was done at Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 SRF was supported by NASA through award 80NSSC22K0818 and by the National Science Foundation through award AST-2205900.
 Part of the analysis was done using the Quest computing cluster at Northwestern University.